(MoneyWatch) Dear Evil HR Lady,

 For further reading:

 Have a workplace dilemma?
-Send your question to EvilHRLady@gmail.com.
+Send your questions to EvilHRLady@gmail.com.